ory/kratos/docs/docs/guides/production.md

 ### Admin API

-Never expose the ORY Kratos Admin API to the internet unsecured.
+Never expose the Ory Kratos Admin API to the internet unsecured.
 Always require authorization.
 A good practice is to not expose the Admin API at all to the public internet and use a Zero Trust Networking Architecture within your intranet.

 ## Scaling

-There are no additional requirements for scaling ORY Kratos, just spin up another container!
+There are no additional requirements for scaling Ory Kratos, just spin up another container!